-This document describes the methodology that National Grid Gas NTS ("National Grid") employs to determine whether to release NTS Entry Capacity to Users in the unconstrained period i.e. beyond investment lead times.
-In particular, it defines under what circumstances National Grid will accept applications for incremental obligated NTS Entry Capacity from Users received through processes described in the Uniform Network Code, and thereby the level of financial commitment required from Users.
+This document describes the methodology that National Grid Gas NTS_plc ("National Grid") in its role as holder of the Gas Transporter Licence in respect of the NTS ("the Licence") employs to determine whether to release NTS_Entry Capacityentry capacity to Users <a href="Discription: primarily in the unconstrained period i.e. beyond investment lead times.
+In particular, it defines under what circumstances National Grid will accept applications for incremental DISCRIPTION: Obligated NTS_Entry Capacityentry capacity from Users received through processes described in the Uniform Network Code, and thereby the level of financial commitment required from Users.